 “Each party must offer the other parent/party the opportunity to care for the Child before using a different child care provider for any overnight period.
 The party exercising the right of first refusal shall be responsible for transportation beginning and ending their time with their Child.”

 As mentioned above, a right of first refusal custody clause may specify the amount of time the timesharing gap in time, such as four hours, overnight, or otherwise, so the parents may govern their conduct appropriately.
 Communicate openly and forthrightly.
+It is common that parents set 4 or 6 hours as the time for the right of refusal.

 What if I Refuse a Right of First Refusal?